Machine Robo Mugenbine

 The current logo of the Machine Robo Mugenbine toyline.

 Machine Robo Mugenbine (マシンロボムゲンバイン), also called Multiple General Node Combine System or Mu.Gen.Bine is a Japanese transforming robot toyline first released on 27 December 2003 by Bandai.
 Designed by PLEX, Mugenbine is the successor of the Machine Robo line of transforming toy robots.

 About Mugenbine

 Mugenbine is a term derived from the words mugen, which is Japanese for 'infinite', and the English word 'combine', which is the theme for the series.
 Mugenbine uses numerous interlocking pegs and sockets to attach and remove components and relocate them in order to form different modes.
-While all figures have at least two official alternate modes and most have official combinations with one to three other figures, the concept of the line is to allow you to assemble your own animal and machine creations.
+While all robotic figures have at least two official alternate modes and most have official combinations with one to three other robot figures, the concept of the line is to allow you to assemble your own animal and machine creations.

 Core figures

 The majority of the series consists of robot figures called Mugenroids, basic block-proportioned figures that can contort and fold into various shapes, most notably a cube, to form the core of its various modes.
 While they generally look identical aside from color scheme, each Mugenroid has a different head sculpt.
 Most sets come with six to ten components called 'bine parts' that attach via the many pegs and holes on the Mugenroid, as well as on each other, to create other forms.
 At first, each figure featured an animal and vehicle mode only, but later sets expanded to include larger robot modes as well, and some even later sets did away with the vehicle mode.
 As the toyline expanded, new cores were created.
 Most notable is the Turboroid, which can't bend as many ways as its predecessor, but already has wheels attached to help form vehicle modes and included completely unique heads that could rotate.
 Others used no core figure at all, instead coming with a Mugen Engine that allows spinning gimmicks.
 Later figures use new core bots called Buildroids that are formed from parts themselves and feature small pilot figures called Roiders.